-Facing up to your elderly parents not coping at home is difficult, but when the refuse accept help is frustrating and heartbreaking at the same time.
+Facing up to your elderly parents not coping at home is difficult.
+Dealing with elderly parents who refuse help can be frustrating and heartbreaking at the same time.
 You want to make their lives as comfortable as possible but they just keep saying no.

-Here is a personal tale from one of our contributors which illustrates the issue perfectly.
+Here is a personal tale from one of our contributors, Jules, which illustrates the issue perfectly.

 My father lives several hours away from us, alone since my mother died 8 years ago.
 Everything was fine, on a practical level, for a couple of years.
 He coped with looking after himself and the house.
 He continued to drive and was able to shop.
 His social life continued, with friends in the village inviting him for a meal regularly, and visits to old friends further afield, as well as to his children and grandchildren.
 But gradually we began to realise that all was not well.